Layers

 To display anything on the map, you'll need to include at least one layer.
 This is usually a [`TileLayer`](/v6/layers/tile-layer.md), which displays the map tiles themselves: without it, the map isn't really a very good map!

-<div align="center" data-full-width="false"><figure><img src="https://373614876-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F6crWs9H40DxNQrzXYdrt%2Fuploads%2FYArWWbhrlMy7M2WJ7WdZ%2FExampleMap.jpg?alt=media&#x26;token=f593a151-82f8-4f28-af9c-f6b632df331b" alt="Example FlutterMap widget, containing multiple feature layers, atop a TileLayer" width="563"><figcaption><p>Example <code>FlutterMap</code> widget, containing multiple feature layers, atop a <code>TileLayer</code></p></figcaption></figure></div>
+<div align="center" data-full-width="false"><figure><img src="/files/4TSKf8wAVxm2hyeUMMom" alt="Example FlutterMap widget, containing multiple feature layers, atop a TileLayer" width="563"><figcaption><p>Example <code>FlutterMap</code> widget, containing multiple feature layers, atop a <code>TileLayer</code></p></figcaption></figure></div>

 To insert a layer, add it to the `children` property.
 Other layers (sometimes referred to as 'feature layers', as they are map features) can then be stacked on top, where the last widget in the `children` list is topmost.
-For example, you might display a [`MarkerLayer`](https://docs.fleaflet.dev/v6/layers/marker-layer), or any widget as your own custom layer ([creating-new-layers](https://docs.fleaflet.dev/v6/plugins/making-a-plugin/creating-new-layers "mention"))!
+For example, you might display a [`MarkerLayer`](/v6/layers/marker-layer.md), or any widget as your own custom layer ([Creating New Layers](/v6/plugins/making-a-plugin/creating-new-layers.md))!

 {% hint style="info" %}